google/kctf/base/challenge-skeleton/README.md

 * The healthcheck needs to run a webserver on port 45281 that responds to /healthz requests.
  * 200 if the challenge is healthy, otherwise an error (e.g. 400).
- * You can find an example webserer in healthcheck/image/healthz.py.
+ * You can find an example webserver in `healthcheck/image/healthz.py`.
 * The base image comes preloaded with pwntools.
-* If your exploit is written in python, just drop it in healthcheck/image/doit.py.
+* If your exploit is written in python, just drop it in `healthcheck/image/doit.py`.

 # Directory layout: